yl4467/singer/README.md

 |StableDiffusion V1.5|[https://huggingface.co/runwayml/stable-diffusion-v1-5](https://huggingface.co/runwayml/stable-diffusion-v1-5)|
 |wav2vec | [https://huggingface.co/facebook/wav2vec2-base-960h](https://huggingface.co/facebook/wav2vec2-base-960h)|

+DOwnload these models into the `./pretrained_model/` folder, otherwise you need to modify the model paths in the `config/inference/inference.yaml` to your own model downloaded paths.

 ### Prepare audios and reference images
 Prepare you own singing audios and the reference images and change the `--driving_audio` and `--source_image` into the right path.
 Make sure your singing audio is in the `.wav` format.
 You can also use our provided samples in `example` folder to test the perfromance.